feridbrkovic/openai-chat/README.md

 ### Start the Server

-`node server.js` Runs the server that connects to OpenAI's GPT-3 API.\
+`node server.js` runs the server that connects to OpenAI's GPT-3 API.\

 ## Learn More